-- These are the best ways to maximise electric car range and efficiency in the summer months.
+How to maximise EV range and cost savings in the summer

-Cold conditions for EVs are not ideal for efficiency, whereas a temperature between 20 and 25 celsius is where an EV performs at its best – typically coinciding with the summer for many countries.
-However, there are still steps you can take in the summer months to maximise efficiency, particularly when the thermometer rises above that sweet spot.
+There’s already good news here – typically, summer temperatures are much more friendly to an EVs battery performance than cold winter conditions.
+Studies show that an ambient temperature between 20 and 25 degrees celcius is where an EV performs most efficiently, which typically coincides with the average summer temperature for many countries.
+However, there are still steps you can take in the summer months to maximise efficiency, particularly when the mercury rises above that sweet spot.

 Air conditioning vs windows down